eulo08/Mirai-ioT-Botnet-Source-Code-With-Setup-Guide/README.md

 # Mirai ioT (Internet of Things) Botnet
 Source Code for the Mirai ioT botnet to be used for Research & IoC Development Purposes

-See "post.txt" for the post in which it leaks, if you want to know how it is all set up and the likes.
+Please read the help doc if you want to know how it all functions and how to set it up

 #### Debian based distributions requirements